 But as they need a special low temp wash such a small wash doesn't seem eco friendly- any suggestions?
 I don't wash them by themselves, I bung in whatever other coloured clothing I need washing, it all washes fine together, without needing higher temperatures.
 Mud in particular washes out better at low temperatures!

 Are they like cloth nappies in the sense that you wash with no conditioner and have to be a bit careful to prevent a detergent build up?
-I don't think it makes much difference to the pads, as I say, I wash with whatever else I have needing washed, but on a low temperature, long wash.
-That being said, I don't use fabric conditioner anyway, but a magna ball as I have really sensitive skin.
+Fabric softener could affect the absorbency so we recommend you DON'T use it. .

 Do they actually fit easily into the mucky wipe container are they not too long?
-They are too long to lie flat but can be squashed in easily.
+The night pads squash in fine and the day pads and liners have room to lie flat.

 When browsing buying options it asked if I wanted to add intimate wipes, what type of wipes actually are these?
 To be honest, this is whatever packet of wipes we have open at the time, they all work well.

 My pads are slipping and I can't get them to stay in place, what can I do?
 A couple of ways to stop the slipping is to first turn the pad around 180 degrees so what was at the front is now at the back.
 The minky fabric can be brushed in 2 directions - one more grippy than the other so when you turn it around it should stay put.
 We also recommend a good tighter pant with some lycra in as this also helps.
 I wear my M&S bikini style with 5% lycra and they don't budge.